 When looking for a budget gaming keyboard there's obviously lots to consider like mechanical vs membrane, RGB backlighting, response times and programmatic macros etc. The top end gaming keyboards come with most of these features but can be quite pricey so we've decided to bring you a list of the keyboards to fit your budget with good features and quality that won't break the bank.

-To do that we looked at many of the cheap gaming keyboards on the market under $20, under $30, under $50, under $75, and under $100.
+To do that we looked at many of the budget gaming keyboards on the market under $20, under $30, under $50, under $75, and under $100.
 Most importantly we considered the quality and features of each keyboard to pick the overall winners in each price range.
 Remember cheaper doesn't mean bad, in fact, we were pleasantly surprised at how much you can get for your money.

 Logitech G512 Carbon RGB

 [Best Gaming Keyboard Under $100]

 From a build quality perspective, there is very little keyboard flex if any at all on the Logitech G512 Carbon.
 And besides the quality mechanical switches, you also get a sturdy brushed aluminium body that looks great and doesn't show fingerprints easily.
 USB passthrough is also standard, so you can plug in other USB peripherals with the necessary power and data rates supported.
-The cable routing underneath is also a welcome additional to keep any mouse and other cables in your gaming setup neat and tidy.
+The cable routing underneath is also a welcome addition to keep any mouse and other cables in your gaming setup neat and tidy.

 28 key roller over is supported for anti-ghosting when you're hitting multiple keys simultaneously to ensure they all triggered correctly.
 The Logitech G512 Carbon comes in a choice of switches between the Romer-G tactile, Romer-G linear and the GX Blue clicky switches.
 The Romer G tactile and linear switches are similar to your Cherry MX Brown and Red switches.